matthew-fornear/pan/README.md

 Pan is a modern, open-source Digital Audio Workstation (DAW) designed for music production, audio editing, and sound design.

-## Overview

-Pan provides a comprehensive platform for creating, editing, and mixing audio projects with a full-featured graphical interface.
-Whether you're a professional producer or an aspiring musician, Pan offers the tools you need to bring your musical ideas to life.

 ## Features

 ### Core Functionality